Advanced-Vision-and-Learning-Lab/HLTDNN_Feature_Combination/README.md

 If you use the code, please cite the following reference using the following entry.

-**Plain Text:**
+@article{mohammadi2024timefrequency,

-A. Mohammadi, I. Masabarakiza, E. Barnes, D. Carreiro, A. Dine and J. Peeples, "Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks," 2024 IEEE.
+  title={Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks}, author={Mohammadi, Amirmohammad and Masabarakiza, Irene and Barnes, Ethan and Carreiro, Davelle and Van Dine, Alexandra and Peeples, Joshua}, journal={arXiv preprint arXiv:2409.13881}, year={2024}
+}